ComunidadMaker3D/CM3D-MMU3-10C/README.md

 ![Idler motor](Images/idler-motor.jpg "Idler motor")

 ## How does it works?
-Well simply it works in the same way than the MMU3 from @prusa3d but with the possibility of use the double of colors.
+Well, it just works in the same way than the MMU3 from @prusa3d but with the possibility of use the double of colors.

 ![Lagartos 20%](Images/lagartos-20percent.jpg "Lagartos 20%")
 ![Lagartos 90%](Images/lagartos_90percent.jpg "Lagartos 90%")